Out of the Closet

 “No, not yet my boy.”

 Banshees don’t bring death but warn that death is near.
 It gives the family a chance to prepare.
-Oliver knew it was going to be a family member and it seemed most likely to be Orla, who was about a hundred years old.
+Oliver knew it was going to be a family member and it seemed most likely to be Orla, who was close to one hundred years old.
 However, she wasn’t the fateful 106 years old yet.
-That was when Banshees were always right.
+That was when Banshees were always right, which was when somebody made it to 106 years.

 “Can we come back tomorrow?”
 Oliver asked.
 “I think I know a way to banish the Banshee.”